-All of the large dorms have sprinkler systems that are tested monthly.
+All of the large residence halls sprinkler systems are tested monthly.
 All of the fire alarm systems are tested and cleaned annually.
 College technicians respond to every reported alarm or system trouble and will test or repair to insure the system is functional.
 Smoke detector batteries are changed annually.
 Exit signs, emergency lights and fire extinguishers are tested annually.
 Custodians, night watchman and public safety officers are all involved in regular checks of fire safety equipment in all buildings on campus.

 To help prevent fires, please observe the following guidelines: